 (Mr. Ernest, pleast don't sue me!)

 That document will make no sense whatsoever to non-players, and it is not a standalone set of game rules.
-It requires a complete set of core Diceland rules (available for free from the Diceland web site) and, of course, some dice (which are not free and cannot be downloaded, but copies can often be found for sale on the BoardGameGeek market).
+It requires a complete set of core Diceland rules (available for free from the Diceland web site) and, of course, some dice (which are not free and cannot be downloaded, but inexpensive copies can often be found for sale on the BoardGameGeek market (noting that there's also another, completely unrelated, game called Diceland)).
 The Special Effects are taken from all currently-available game sets, including Deep White Sea, Space, Ogre, Dragons, and Cyburg.

-Interestingly, the Special Effects rules add up to over four pages, which is longer than the whole Diceland core rules.
+Interestingly, the Special Effects rules add up to more than four pages, which is longer than the whole Diceland core rules.